-Memery Crystal - the leading law firm for listing international companies on the London markets
+15 Memery Crystal - the leading law firm for listing mining companies on the London markets.
+In 2018 we advised on three out of the five IPOs of mining companies in London.
 Memery Crystal is a leading full-service commercial legal practice, based in London and with an international practice.
 Our main practice areas include equity capital markets, M&A, debt finance, dispute resolution, real estate, commercial law, tax, intellectual property and employment.
 We have expertise in a number of sectors, including natural resources, technology, financial services and real estate.

-Our market-leading equity capital markets team acts for a large number of companies, and their financial advisers, on a range of transactions on the Main Market and AIM.
-We are consistently ranked in the top tier of advisers for capital markets work by Chambers and The Legal 500, and several members of our team are individually ranked and recommended for their work.
+Our market-leading equity capital markets team acts for a large number of mining companies, and their financial advisers, on a range of transactions on the Main Market and AIM.
+We are consistently ranked in the top tier of advisers for mining and capital markets work by Chambers and The Legal 500, and several members of our team are individually ranked and recommended for their work within the sector.

-ASX/Main Market
+ASX/Main Market Market cap: £36m